Volenday/lumora-wrapper-component/TEST_SUMMARY.md

 ## Conclusion

-The NovaWrapper component now has a comprehensive, production-ready test suite that covers all major functionality.
+The LumoraWrapper component now has a comprehensive, production-ready test suite that covers all major functionality.
 The tests follow React Testing Library best practices and provide excellent coverage for both happy path and edge cases.
 The setup is ready for immediate use and can be easily extended as the component evolves.